shreychow/airbnb-fraud-detection-/README.md

 1. Run the notebook

 ## Notes
-- The dataset is highly imbalanced — model performance on the suspicious class may be limited.
+- The dataset is highly imbalanced.
+Model performance on the suspicious class may be limited.
 - Further improvements could involve oversampling or anomaly detection techniques.